 We used pupil premium funding to enable pupils to receive 1:1 arithmetic support through an assertive mentoring programme to enhance attainment across the school.
-This has been augmented by funding from the catch up premium which was used to employ tutors to target disadvantaged pupils.
-Internal data also highlighted the need to close the gap for progress and attainment, in reading, for disadvantaged pupils and national average.
-CPD for teaching staff, including lesson studies and mentoring, will assist in achieving this.
+This has been augmented by funding from the residual catch-up premium/tutoring grant which was used to employ tutors to target disadvantaged pupils.
+Internal data also highlighted the need to close the gap for progress and attainment, in reading, for more able disadvantaged pupils and national average.
+CPD for teaching staff, including lesson studies and mentoring, assisted in achieving this.

-Furthermore, monitoring has shown that the proportion of disadvantaged pupils not reaching the expected standard in Y2 and requiring further phonics support is greater than in previous years.
-Intervention phonics teaching for identified pupils in year 3 has ensured that areas of difficulty have been identified, with the necessary reading skills firmly embedded.
-Additional focused speech and language support for pupils in Early Years and throughout the school has also proven beneficial with 85% of Reception children achieving a Good Level of Development in Communication and Language.
+Furthermore, monitoring has shown that all disadvantaged pupils met the expected standard in phonics in the national benchmarking test: indeed 96% of all pupils met the standard.
+Intervention phonics teaching for identified pupils in year 3 has ensured that areas of difficulty have been identified, with the necessary reading skills firmly embedded, (see Ofsted 2024).

+Additional focused speech and language support for pupils in Early Years and throughout the school has also proven beneficial with 80% of Reception children achieving a Good Level of Development in Communication and Language.

-Our observations and discussions suggested that Covid-19 had had a detrimental impact on pupil wellbeing and mental health.
+Covid-19 has had a detrimental impact on pupil wellbeing and mental health.
 It was decided that a Learning Mentor could support vulnerable children and improve their self-esteem, providing focused intervention in specific areas as required.
-With this provision in place it would result in improved attendance and accelerated academic progress.
-Our newly appointed Learning Mentor liaises with class teachers and our SENDCO to provide a bespoke and carefully considered service for our disadvantaged pupils.
+With this provision in place, it has resulted in improved attendance and accelerated academic progress.
+Our newly appointed Learning Mentor liaises with class teachers and our SENDCO to provide a bespoke and carefully considered service for our disadvantaged pupils, (Ofsted 2024).
 In addition to this, a qualified educational psychologist trained two Emotional Literacy Support Assistants in how to increase independence and engagement for disadvantaged children with mental health needs.

 Furthermore, we have used pupil premium funding to increase the proportion of disadvantaged children participating in extracurricular sport, which in turn, will be beneficial for their mental wellbeing.
 To compliment his, disadvantaged pupils have received alternative provision, with offsite learning activities enriching their school experience.
-The proportion of Disadvantaged children that attended extracurricular clubs was 25%, which is higher than the proportion of Disadvantaged children on roll.
+The proportion of Disadvantaged children that attended extracurricular clubs was 60%, which is significantly higher than the proportion of Disadvantaged children on roll.